 Claudius then turned his attentions toward the Alamanni invasion and Goths along the Danube frontiers and in the Balkans.
 Through a series of impressive victories, Claudius crushed the barbarian invaders earning him the title of Gothicus.

-Claudius’ reputation as defender against the Goths led to him being remebered for decades to come.
+Claudius’ reputation as a defender against the Goths led to him being remembered for decades to come.
 Constantine the Great claimed that Claudius was a member of his family.
-This is highly suspect do to the lack of evidence and Constantine’s boasts in an attempt to support his claims to the throne.
+This is highly suspect due to the lack of evidence and Constantine’s boasts in an attempt to support his claims to the throne.

 Æ Antoninianus with silver wash intact

 IMP C CLAVDIVS AVG

 IMP C CLAVDIVS P F AVG

 DIVO CLAVDIO GOTHICO

 Silver coinage was not a part of the Roman monetary system during this period.
 However, the existence of unique silver denarius of Claudius does exist.
 Strangely enough, another unique silver denarius also exists for this period struck by Tetricus I. In both cases, this may represent some special donative issue or maybe an attempt to reintroduce a new silver denomination, which was eventually accomplished 15 years later by Emperor Diocletian.
 A silver denarius is also known under Emperor Florianus.

 AU Aureus (5.27 grams)

 Æ Double Sestertius Medalian